-□ Continuing previously funded project
+☐ Continuing previously funded project

-12. Provide a brief description of your experience in managing a similar project.
+10. Provide a brief description of your experience in managing a similar project.
 The City of Waukesha Parks, Recreation and Forestry Department's (WPRF) mission is to be responsive and committed in providing essential park, recreation and urban forestry services, making our community a desirable place to live, work and play.
 WPRF has years of experience as it relates to Community Development Block Grants with a wide variety of programs supported in part by these funds, such as neighborhood playground programs, adaptive recreation programs and senior/older adult programs.
-Over the past 20 years, varied programs have been offered as part of our Adaptive Recreation Programs, including Summer Camp programs, special family evening events (including respite), community outings for adults with special needs, interpretive services for all ages and more.
-We have had both WPRF staff directly lead some of the adaptive programs and currently we partner with other community organizations to provide the direct program for R & R Club (Respite and Recreation).
-We are continuing to ask for allocations to support additional training for our before and afterschool program personal for students with special needs.
-The before and after school program has been in operation for 9 years and continues to grow each year with the number of schools we serve and the number of students we provide programs to.
+Over the past 20 + years, varied programs have been offered as part of our Adaptive Recreation Programs, including Summer Camp programs, special family evening events (including respite), community outings for adults with special needs, interpretive services for all ages and more.
+Both WPRF staff directly lead some of the adaptive programs and we currently partner with Broadscope to provide programs for the R & R Club (Respite and Recreation) and other community agencies.
+We are continuing to ask for allocations to support additional training for our before and after-school program personal for students with special needs.
+The before and after school program has been in operation for 10 years and continues to grow each year with the number of schools we serve, seven in 2018.
 Additionally, two of the WPRF before and after school sites are Department of Public Instruction 21st Century Community Learning Center sites which are held accountable to show increased academic achievement and social emotional growth in participants.
 The WPRF Recreation Programmer, Gala Siegel, who supervises these programs, has over 20 years' experience working in education and youth programming and the Recreation Services Manager, Mary Berg, has over 20 years' experience working in recreation programs and youth programming.

-- 13. Describe the role specific staff will have in this project.
-Who will be responsible for managing the project, reporting to Community Development, preparing invoices, etc.? - Recreation Programmer, Gala Siegel will directly supervise the implementation and management of the project.
+11. Describe the role specific staff will have in this project.
+Who will be responsible for managing the project, reporting to Community Development, preparing invoices, etc.?

+Recreation Programmer, Gala Siegel will directly supervise the implementation and management of the project.
 This includes providing training and supervising staff, gathering and collecting data for outcomes and ensuring that all aspects of the program come to fruition.
-Recreation Services Manager, Mary Berg, will provide ongoing support to the Recreation Programmer, Gala Siegel. - 14.
-Provide a concise description of the proposed project.
+Recreation Services Manager, Mary Berg, will provide ongoing support to the Recreation Programmer, Gala Siegel.

+12. Provide a concise description of the proposed project.

-The recreation programs are coordinated a the Schuetze Recreation Center, School District of Waukesha Elementary Schools, Banting, Bethesda, Hawthorne, Heyer, Prairie, Randall and Rose Glen.
-Four specific programs are provided to youth/adults with disabilities.
+The recreation programs are coordinated a the Schuetze Recreation Center, School District of Waukesha Elementary Schools, Banting, Bethesda, Hawthorne, Heyer, Lowell, Prairie, Randall and Rose Glen.
+Three specific programs are provided to youth/adults with disabilities.